IljaRukin/RayTracing/README.md

 # raytracing
-raytracing of triangles with phong illumination using triangle .obj-objects
+raytracing of triangles with phong illumination using triangle .obj-objects written in C++